-ORLANDO, Fla. – Forecasters predict the 2020 hurricane season to be above average, so now is the time to be prepared.
+ORLANDO, Fla. – Forecasters are predicting another busy hurricane season, so now is the time to be prepared.

 “First off, with the preparedness of the roof, what you want to do is, with hurricane season is check your insurance policy ... to make sure you’re properly insured,” Edwards said.
 “And then, for two, knowing what your deductible is when you get into a storm so you know what your financial responsibility would be if you have any damage.”

 Edwards said there’s nothing you can really do when a storm is bearing down, so you should take the time beforehand to look for missing shingles or leaks.

 “Contact your local roofer and kind of have those problems addressed,” he said.
 “Sometimes when storms come through, insurance companies like to use the word pre-existing conditions, and that is, like, the No. 1 no-no for a homeowner.”

 Edwards also recommends recording video of your home, and be sure to include the date.

 “That’s, like, most important, being able to document any kind of valuables,” he said.
 "When people have a storm, that’s the first thing you want to do is make sure that anything is documented outside of the home that could be of value.
 And then, after that, anything in the inside, of course, you want to make sure it’s in a safe spot when the storm is coming through."

 When asked which type of roof is the best, Edwards said the technology in metal roofs is “amazing.”